-Prior to the Company's initial public offering, the Series A warrants were accounted for as a liability and were marked to market using a hybrid method of an option pricing model and a probability-weighted return methodology.
-During the periods prior to the initial public offering, the change in fair value of the Series A warrant liability was recorded within other loss.
-As of December 31, 2012, the value of the Series A warrant liability was \$0.5 million as reflected in the accompanying Balance Sheets and the change in the fair value of \$0.3 million for the year ended December 31, 2012, was recorded in the Statements of Operations.
+The Series A warrants are accounted for as a liability and are marked to market using a hybrid method of an option pricing model and a probability-weighted return methodology.
+The change in fair value of the Series A warrant liability is recorded within other loss.
+As of December 31, 2012 and 2011, the value of the Series A warrant liability was \$0.5 million and \$0.2 million, respectively, as reflected in the accompanying Balance Sheets and the change in the fair value of \$0.3 million for the year ended December 31, 2012, was recorded in the Statements of Operations.